 For location, you could walk to the Minster in ten minutes, the Shambles in 15.
 We worried the hotel may be a little out of town but, situated the other side of the city walls, it offered the perfect combination of proximity and peace.
 We had looked at Judges Lodgings and on reflection that could have been very noisy on a Saturday night.

-If I was being picky, there are three things I would change at the hotel.
+If I was being picky, there are three things I would change at the hotel.$R

+ii.
 Being shown to our rooms would have been nice but not essential.
-The check in staff were helpful and pointed out the downstairs amenities but left us to find our room upstairs.
+The check-in staff were helpful and pointed out the downstairs amenities but left us to find our room upstairs.
 Thankfully, someone did bring our luggage up!

-The Room had a great dressing table and mirror and a hair dryer provided.
+iii.
+The room had a great dressing table and mirror and a hairdryer provided.
 Just no plug near the table to use it!

 We loved this hotel and hope to come back.